atlanticwave-sdx/sdx-docs/source/contributing.rst

    git push origin nn.issue-description-oneliner

-6. Create a Pull Request
+6. Create a pull request
 ------------------------

 You might want to refer GitHub's documentation about `creating`_ pull